 When the Company is the agent, the supplier controls the products before they are transferred to the customer because the supplier is primarily responsible for fulfilling the promise to provide the product, has inventory risk before the product has been transferred to a customer and has discretion in establishing the price for the product.
-When the Company is the principal, the Company controls the products before they are transferred to the customer because the Company is primarily responsible for fulfilling the provide the products, has inventory risk before the product has been transferred to a customer and has discretion in establishing the price for the products.
+When the Company is the principal, the Company controls the products before they are transferred to the customer because the Company is primarily responsible for fulfilling the provide the product, has inventory risk before they are transferred to the customer because the Company is primarily responsible for fulfilling the provide the products, has inventory risk before the product has been transferred to a customer and has discretion in establishing the price for the product.